McNepp/QApplicationContext/README.md

 **Note:** Every property supplied to mcnepp::qtdi::QApplicationContext::registerService() will be considered a potential Q_PROPERTY of the target-service. mcnepp::qtdi::QApplicationContext::publish() will fail if no such property can be found.
 However, if you prefix the property-key with a dot, it will be considered a *private property*.
 It will still be resolved via QSettings, but no attempt will be made to access a matching Q_PROPERTY.
-Such *private properties* may be passed to a mcnepp::qtdi::QApplicationContextPostProcessor (see below).
+Such *private properties* may be passed to a mcnepp::qtdi::QApplicationContextPostProcessor (see section "Tweaking services" below).